Or Trevor A. A. Evans, as the book covers say...

 I've gone way too long without talking about pizza.
 It's just...
 I love it oh so much...

 My passion for soccer and Real Salt Lake began in college.
 In the years before Avery, I was at almost every game.

 School ended, and I knew I was going to be a lifelong writer no matter what else I had to do to make ends meet.
 I spent three months in Europe to get some ideas for stories.
 I had already completed the first draft of Crystal Palace, and was eager to work on even more.
 I didn't want to just write one thing and call it good.
 I wanted to create a life of writing.
 I wanted to be prolific, and that's what I set out to do.

 Once my Europe dream was done, ideas fresh in my head, I started working to support my dream.
 Slowly, I built up Thirteen Crossroads Publishing.
 The name came from a poem I wrote in high school and my affinity for the number thirteen.
 I had a job to support my future in the meantime, but it was hard to think of anything but building something I had no idea of how to build.
 I wrote and published stories, but not a lot of people were listening.
-I wrote for the love of writing, but I needed time to learn and mature.
-But I had all the time in the world.
+I wrote for the love of writing and started to put together a fun collection of short stories and novels.

 And then she came along...

 Continuing the Adventure